 Students are required to repeat any course in which they have received an "F", a "UG", or a "W" if that course is required in the student's program, or if they have not earned a grade that meets program or major grade requirements.
-They may repeat a course only once without permission.
-Only with the permission of the Department Chair or Program Director may students take a course for a third time.
 Students may also choose to repeat a course to qualify for graduation status (2.0) or generally to improve their CGPA.